Hodge decomposition for generalized Vekua spaces in higher dimensions: Introduction

-where $D=\sum_{i}^n e_i\partial_i$ is the $n$-dimensional Moisil-Tedorescu operator.
+where $D=\sum_{i=1}^n e_i\partial_i$ is the $n$-dimensional Moisil-Tedorescu operator.
+The importance of the study of the Hodge decomposition and the Vekua equation \eqref{eq:Vekua-intro} lies in its applications.
+For instance, to associated boundary values problems, integral representations of the solutions, and inverse problems.
+For the particular case of logarithmic derivative coefficients, i.e. $\alpha=\nabla f/f$ and $\beta=\nabla g/g$, the scalar part of a solution of the Vekua equation is a solution of a conductivity equation, which is fundamental in the Calderon's inverse problem.
+This relationship has been widely explored in the complex case, and there are numerous works that highlight this correspondence between their solutions, see for instance, \cite{BLRR2010, BFL2011, Krav2009} and references therein.
+Concerning inverse problems we suggest \cite{AstPai2006, Fischer-1, Fischer-2, Fischer-3} and for associated boundary value problems \cite{Bers1954, Vekua1962}.

+In higher dimensions, particularly in the Clifford algebra setting, in the 1990s Malonek extended the concept of $(F, G)$ derivative in the sense of Bers to quaternion-valued functions and derived a spatial version of pseudo-analytic functions \cite{Malonek1996,Malonek1998}.
+Later in \cite{Berglez2008}, Berglez showed a representation formula for the solutions of the biquaternionic Vekua equation $D^*w=\varphi(x_1)\overline{w}$, where $D^*=-iD$ and $D$ is the usual Dirac operator in quaternionic analysis.
+Recently, in \cite{DelPor2017, DelPor2018}, the author proposed a Hilbert transform for the quaternionic main Vekua equation and solved the problem of constructing the vector part of the solutions when the scalar part is known.
+More recently, in the bicomplex setting \cite{VictorRadial, radial2024}, the authors constructed a transmutation operator that sends bicomplex analytic functions into solutions of the radial bicomplex Vekua equation.

 The outline of the paper is as follows.
 In Section \ref{sec:Bergman-Vekua spaces}, we introduce the \textit{generalized Vekua spaces}, also known as the space of generalized monogenic functions, in the sense of Vekua.
 Moreover, we analyze the properties satisfied by the continuous operator $S_{\alpha, \beta}=I-T_{\Omega}[\alpha C+\beta I]$ which transforms solutions of the Vekua equation into monogenic functions in $\Omega$.
 In Section \ref{sec:Hodge}, we provide the following Hodge decomposition